renatomagnus/renatomagnus/README.md

  <h2>💼 Experience</h2>

   <ul>
-    <li>Currently, I work as a frontend developer at BrainLite, where I'm responsible for creating and maintaining responsive and intuitive user interfaces.</li>
+    <li>Currently, I work as a fullstack developer at BrainLite, where I'm responsible for creating and maintaining responsive and intuitive user interfaces.</li>
     <li>Previously, I worked as an financial advisor at Santander and on small banks, where I had the opportunity to learn and enhance my soft skills.</li>
   </ul>